October 18, 2012

 So what are people using their computers and internet for?

-2. Let’s make some money – Ever hear of Search Engine Optimization?
-There are many free-lance writers out there that are writing things about various products and items that people see on their computers while visiting the internet.
-Take a peek at some of the blogging information and see if you don’t recognize a non-expert telling you something you already knew.
+2. Let's make some money – Ever hear of Search Engine Optimization?
+There are many free-lance writers out there that are writing things about various products and items.

-3. Marketing and Social Networking – Okay so Facebook has taken the world by storm as millions of people not get onto Facebook every day.
-Many businesses looking for cheaper ways to market their products have turned to the internet and other social networking venues to tell people what’s going on with their product.
+3. Marketing and Social Networking – Okay so Facebook has taken the world by storm as millions of people now get onto Facebook every day.

-4. Education – There used to be a time where going to a 4-year college was an honor and a privilege.
-If you didn’t have a four-year degree you were thought of as less than someone who did.
-There are hundreds of online colleges now offering students a variety of ways to gain experience without ever leaving their home.
+4. Education – There are hundreds of online colleges now offering students a variety of ways to gain experience without ever leaving their home.

 Top 4 Affordable Smartphones on the Market